maeharin/factlin/README.md

     // this is not working for no schema support database(ex: mariadb, mysql...)
     // default: null (include all schemas)
     schema = "public"

+    // if true, use camel-case for fixture class property　 name. useCamelCase = false
 }
 ```